pmahon2016/flask_okta/README.md

-# Python Flask and Okta cloud (Identity & Access Management)
+# Python Flask and Okta cloud (Cloud Identity Provider)

 This is a file hasing app that gives users the option to login so they may keep track of their previously requested hash values.
 We’ll use a free account on Okta to register our web app so we can create, manage and maintain the users for the app